-CloudTrail trail log file validation should be enabled¶
+CloudTrail trails should have log file validation enabled

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_cloudtrail.

 resource "aws_cloudtrail" "this" {